vijiekambaram/ADFETLWorkshop/HOL step-by-step - ADF Pipeline.md

 ## Abstract and learning objectives

-This hands-on lab is designed to provide exposure to many of Microsoft's transformative line of business applications built using Microsoft big data and advanced analytics.
+This hands-on lab is designed to provide exposure to building pipeline using ADF to copy the data from various data sources and load into Azure resources.

-By the end of the lab, you will be able to show an end-to-end solution, leveraging many of these technologies, but not necessarily doing work in every component possible.
+By the end of the lab, you will be able to show an end-to-end solution.

 ## Solution architecture